-Pupils with Complex Needs
+Access to Phonics for Pupils with Complex Needs

-High Quality Phonics - Accessible to All
+High Quality Accessible Phonics

 Some pupils have complex needs with challenges in a number of areas and multiple impact on learning and attainment.

-For teachers who work with pupils with complex needs, a companion booklet to books 1-6 is available as a free eResource from the Routledge website.
+Additionally, there is a companion booklet to books 1-6 available as a free eResource from the Routledge website.
 This describes adaptations to specific activities in the programme.

-Follow the link below to the Phonics for SEN Youtube channel to see demonstration teaching sessions with complex pupils.
+Follow the link to the Phonics for SEN Youtube channel to see demonstration teaching sessions with complex pupils.

 What does phonics teaching look like for pupils with complex needs?